Understanding Your Report

 Water Stress and Temperature Chart

-Shows how water stress varies throughout a typical year alongside temperature.
+Shows how water stress varies throughout a 5-year average alongside temperature.

 How to read it: